 Nothing in this sport stirs the soul so much as a September pennant race, and nothing satisfies our native need for projection rejection, for unexpected uprisings quite like the September surge.

 When we hail baseball's late-season swells, what we are ultimately celebrating is the mathematical fringe.
-Even in the Wild Card era, which dates back to 1995, just six teams who entered September with a playoff deficit of four games or more went on to claim an October spot.
-That's six teams out of 176 postseason entrants in that time frame -- 3.4 percent.
-(Fortunately, in 2016, no fewer than 17 teams entered September with less than a four-game deficit.)
+Even in the Wild Card era, which dates back to 1995, only around 3 percent of postseason clubs went into September with a playoff deficit of more than four games.

 1. 2011 Cardinals: "Happy flight!
 Happy flight!" is not quite as classic as "The Giants win the pennant!" but it was the clubhouse chant these Cardinals used, born out of them winning 15 straight getaway games from early August on into October.
 And that, of course, was all part of the wildest Wild Card run this game has ever seen.